Anisai1/Anisai1/README.md

 ### Hi there 👋

+I'm Ani, a third year student at OSU studying Finance and Information Systems.
+I'm also an RA at Drackett Towers.

+I'm currently learning financial modeling and python.
+I'm looking for jobs in the financial sector that involves a mix of finance and coding.

 <!--
 **Anisai1/Anisai1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.